 When digital photography became available, she transitioned enthusiastically to that medium and studied under such luminaries in the field as Bryan Peterson, Kathleen Clemons, Scott Stulberg, Charlie Borland, Darwin Wiggett, Samantha Chrysanthou, Ian Plant, Joe McNally, Rick Friedman and Kevin Adams.

 Now retired from full-time employment, she is free to further explore and develop her love of this medium.
 Fran enjoys traveling with her camera and in 2011 spent a month in Namibia, Southwest Africa, photographing desert landscapes, soaring dunes and wildlife.
 She published her photographs via Blurb in a coffee table book entitled "Namibia."
 In 2012 she spent time in India and produced a second book (Blurb) called "Faces of India."
 In 2013 she photographed in Wales, in 2014 in Tuscany and Cinque Terre, in 2015 in the Scottish Highlands and in Zion and Death Valley National Parks.
-She will be in Zambia, in southern Africa, in 2016.
+She was in Zambia, in southern Africa, in 2016 and on the Blue Ridge Parkway and the Great Smoky Mountains National Park in 2017 and the Outer Banks of North Carolina in 2018.

 Fran also is actively involved in stock photography.
 Her work is represented by Tandem Stills + Video in Culver City, California.
 A photo she took on a Georgia beach became the cover of Select Magazine's September/October 2014 issue.
 The publication goes to travel planners in banking, alumni organizations and Chambers of Commerce.
 Fran's digital painting of a Star Magnolia flower was purchased by Trader Joe's for use as a greeting card.